 - Federal Disaster Assistance usually comes in the form of a loan that must be paid off.

-Property owners should be fully aware of their flood risk and the current status of flood maps in their community.
+Property owners and buyers should be fully aware of their flood risk and the current status of flood maps in their community.
 They can contact their local floodplain management or building officials to learn the status of local flood maps, or can obtain a copy of the current map.

 Purchasing or Accessing Your Flood Insurance